simchikoops/Smike/Project.md

   Attacks take 25 - 200 point (25 perfect, 200 worst)
   Re-initialized each level
-* Kobudo - Pinch - all in the generator
+* Silver coin? / Kobudo - Pinch - all in the generator
   Always starts at 0, non-transferrable
-* Ingot - swipe - clears all
+* Gold coin? / Ingot - swipe - clears all
   Transferrable to higher levels (capped at n ~ 5)

 # Steps